 If the above principles are met, the Intermediate Relay sends the response message, which is protected by the discovery security materials associated with the RSC and its HPLMN ID.

 The Remote UE may select one of the Intermediate Relay based on the received response message.
 For the selected Intermediate Relay, the Remote UE initiates the link establishment procedure.
-Only if the link is securely established, the Remote UE can initiate the communication establishment procedure with the UE-to-network relay via the selected Intermediate Relay.

 6.7.3 Evaluation

+The solution fulfills the security requirements of Key Issue #1 for the multi-hop UE-to-network Relay discovery with Model A and Model B.

+The UE-to-network Relay discovery procedure is reused for the multi-hop UE-to-network Relay discovery.
+By reusing the existing discovery mechanism, the Remote UE can securely discover the UE-to-network Relay via Intermediate Relay(s).

+This solution ensures that the Intermediate Relay has been authenticated and established a connection to the network before serving the Remote UE (for discovery or connection), which is aligned with the SA2 conclusion.

+In this solution, the Intermediate Relay needs to obtain the discovery security materials associated with its HPLMN and multiple sets of discovery security materials associated with the HPLMN of potential UE-to-network Relay(s)/Intermediate Relay(s).

 Editor’s Note: Each solution should motivate how the potential security requirements of the key issues being addressed are fulfilled.

+Editor’s Note: The need for Intermediate Relay to obtain the discovery security materials associated with its HPLMN and multiple sets of discovery security materials associated with the HPLMN of potential UE-to-network Relay(s)/Intermediate Relay(s) is FFS.

+Editor’s Note: How the solution protects the path information during the discovery of multi-hop U2N relay is FFS.

 6.8 Solution #8: Multi-hop UE-to-network Relay security establishment procedure